sekika/kaidoku/docs/specified.md

     Search with depth 2 from R1C7.
     Valid sudoku with unique solution of level 9 (ultimate).

+It show how extensive the search is.
 You can show the complete process by

     kaidoku-{{ site.version }}> solve 8--------,--36-----,-7--9-2--,-5---7---,----457--,---1---3-,--1----68,--85---1-,-9----4-- 5